TrippCreates/Tripp-BlueStamp-Portfolio/rocket.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eLJ4wtRUJ0Q?si=9Z-wYppHN6apqz7H" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Overview**\
-This is the first milestone of my foam RC Plane.
-For this milestone, I have built the first iteration of the plane.
-I've made no attempts to fly it, but I hope that all my hardware and electronics are solid.
+For this first milestone, it was about building a prototype.
+I wanted to see if my ideas would work in practice, so I just took any junk I could find and tested to see if it would work.

 **Accomplishments**\
-My main accomplishment is designing a foam airplane that could, in theory, fly.
-I came up with a few mechanisms with the materials I have, such as the elevator and rudder mechanisms, and I am really proud of them.
-Building the plane took a lot of work.
-I had to spend a lot of time researching the electronics, ensuring everything was compatible and working while also trying not to set anything on fire.
-So finally having some work to show for feels great.
+My main accomplishment is designing a model rocket from scratch.
+I took cardboard, golf club tubing, push pins, plastic champagne flutes, anything I could find to build a prototype.
+It did not need to be the most aerodynamic object in the world, I just wanted to test my theories and see if I could put something quick and simple together.

 **Challenges**\
-The biggest challenge had to be the electronics.
-I knew nothing about RC going into this, so when I first got all my parts, when I put it all together, nothing worked.
-I ended up going to a hobby store and just asking for help, thankfully the people there were really nice and they clearly explained to me how everything integrated, and soon enough my electronics were working.
+The biggest challenge had to be the integrating.
+I took all these incompatible parts, and I had to find a way to put them all together.
+It was a super fun challenge trying to be creative in new ways to get everything to work.

 **Next Step**\
-For my next milestone, I plan to make solid flight attempts.
-While I feel like my design could fly, I predict some changes will need to be made, and I will figure out those changes once I see what does not work in practice.
+For my next milestone, I plan to launch the rocket, see what works and what doesn't, and from there, see what parts I should design and 3D print for model two.